Bass Transcription: Michael League’s “Continuum”

 I provided one version in standard notation for those who want to challenge themselves with reading sheet music and another version including the tab.
-If you do not want to learn the whole transcription, he has some great licks and fills that you can study in detail, you will have some great new material for your next solo.
+If you do not want to learn the whole transcription, he has some great licks and fills that you can study in detail, and you will have some great new material for your next solo.
 Download the transcription and follow along with the video below.

-Last of all, I wish you a lot of fun and good luck, and I hope you enjoy my transcription.
+I wish you a lot of fun and good luck, and I hope you enjoy my transcription.

 If you have any special wishes for what I should transcribe next, please drop me a note in the comments below.

-Download the transcription (PDF, with standard notation and tab).
+Download the transcription (standard notation and tab).